rundocs/jekyll-rtd-theme/doc1_ThangTool/README.md

 # thatool docs

 This section contains the docs for several in-house codes to handle some specific tasks.

-These codes are encapsulated into the thatool package.
+Some of these codes are encapsulated into the thatool package.

 ```python
 if "bullshit" not in your_life: